Synoptiq/go-fluxus/README.md

 ### Control Resource Usage

+Use `WithConcurrency()` to limit the number of concurrent executions in a stage or pipeline.
+This is especially important for I/O-bound tasks to avoid overwhelming resources:

 ```go
 fanOut.WithConcurrency(runtime.NumCPU())  // Limit concurrency to CPU count
 ```

 ### Use Generics for Type Safety

+Use generics to create type-safe stages and pipelines.
+This ensures that the input and output types are consistent throughout the pipeline:

 ```go
 stage := fluxus.StageFunc[CustomInput, CustomOutput](func(ctx context.Context, input CustomInput) (CustomOutput, error) {